ws-garcia/VBA-CSV-interface/api/methods/exporttocsv.md

 ## Behavior

-Before invoke the `ExportToCSV` method, the user must to set the `FieldsDelimiter`, `RecordsDelimiter` and `EscapeChar` properties in order to fit the method's behavior to the needs.
-If the CSV file already exist on path, the `ExportToCSV` method will overwrites all its content.
-If that is not the case, a new file will be created.
+The `FieldsDelimiter`, `RecordsDelimiter` and `EscapeChar` properties sets the method's behavior to the needs.

 [Back to Methods overview](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/)